Strong-field magnetohydrodynamics for neutron stars

 where we have also introduced an infinitesimal external source $b_{\mu \nu}$ and we will work to linear order in both $b_{\mu \nu}$ and $f_{\mu \nu}$.
 Expanding~\eqref{j10}--\eqref{JC-4-20} in small $f_{\mu \nu}$ we then find

 where subscripts $a,b$ index $x, y$ directions, and

-with all coefficients evaluated at $ {\bf B}^2 = B_0^2$.
-As discussed in Appendix A, systems with charge conjugation symmetry have $p=0$, and hence $\sig_2^\perp =0$.
+where all coefficients should be evaluated at $ {\bf B}^2 = B_0^2$ through $\mu$.
+As discussed in Section I of SM, systems with charge conjugation symmetry have $p=0$, and hence $\sig_2^\perp =0$.
 We stress that $\tilde a$ arises from $\bB$-dependence of the coefficient $a$, and hence cannot be seen naively from the formulation of~\cite{1992ApJ...395..250G}, where all coefficients appear to be $\bB$-independent.